 - Report the incident – sometimes it may be more likely that your phone is stolen, rather than lost.
 In this instance, report the incident as soon as you can.
 Police may have leads on other similar activity that could help them find the culprit and return your device to you.
 Alternatively, alerting them will give them information for any other similar reports that may come in after yours. *Erase your information – when all else fails and you know deep down that your phone is gone for good, you may wish to erase all of your information from your lost device.
 You can do this in Android Device Manager and Find My iPhone, and it enables you to wipe pretty much all of the data on your phone, including texts, photos and apps.
 Even if you think your phone battery has died and it’s lost somewhere unknown, it’s best to mitigate the risk of somebody finding it, charging it up and accessing your information.

 What does mobile phone insurance cover?

 When buying an insurance policy, it’s important to have a clear understanding of everything that’s included in the premium.
-Typical mobile phone insurance policies cover the following and more:
+As an example, Protect Your Bubble’s mobile phone insurance includes: